Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-iff inferrometer can measure nanoscope; i thought it could measure itself for some reason i think this is a trivial monodirectional speed∘ligʰt, not adjusted for observer paradox (not merely inderaction, unless celebrated) can mirrors contain photons? like a bdfl!!! :D containing antimatter containments; enough resolutionary samples, and we can see the bigger picture, even iff it's not (anti)photons (they are like self-observing; we wære observed from the place outside of the (meta)possibilities; possibilities are always possibilities∘possibilities),.. antiwaves v antiparticles v lightmatter v..
+iff inferrometer can measure nanoscope; i thought it could measure itself for some reason i think this is a trivial monodirectional speed∘ligʰt, not adjusted for observer paradox (not merely inderaction, unless celebrated) can mirrors contain photons? like a bdfl!!! :D containing antimatter containments; enough resolutionary samples, and we can see the bigger picture, even iff it's not (anti)photons (they are like self-observing; we wære observed from the place outside of the (meta)possibilities; possibilities are always possibilities∘possibilities),.. antidualities v antiwaves v antiparticles v lightmatter v..

 (sspace)ttemporal (meta,virtual,..)entanglement includes; {x,..}, {x,y,..},..
  (logic)chains, (wheel)spins, (dealer)sign(al)s,..